 A very serious mental health phenomenon, postpartum psychosis is much more than having the ‘baby blues’.
+And basic postpartum care will not be enough.
 If you feel you are experiencing psychosis, it’s important to seek help immediately.
 Book a same-day appointment with your GP, or go to the hospital.

 Symptoms of postnatal psychosis

 The main symptoms of any form of psychosis are hallucinations, delusions, and confused thinking.

 Hallucinations are sensory experiences of things that aren’t real.
 They most commonly involve hearing voices, or seeing visuals.
 But they can involve any of your senses.
 You could smell things, or feel like something is touching you when there isn’t anything there.

 Delusions are thoughts that feel correct and you believe, but aren’t at all true.
 You might think someone is trying to to do bad things to you or your loved ones, or that your child is possessed or has been replaced at the hospital.